CharlieSus/DayZAdvancedLogging/README.md

 HOW TO CHANGE THE .py FILE TO A .exe FILE

-Reopen an elevated command prompt window, and run the following command:
+Open an elevated command prompt window, and run the following command:
 "pip install auto-py-to-exe"

 After that installs, run the following command: